Entropy bounds for grammar compression

-In this Section, we make a connection between the entropy of the parsing of a string $S$, i.e.\ $|Y_S|H_0(Y_S)$ and the $k$-order empirical entropy $|S|H_k(S)$; this can be seen as a refinement and strengthening of results that relate $|Y_S|\log|Y_S|$ to $H_k(S)$~\cite[Lemma~2.3]{KosarajuManzini99}, i.e.\ our result establishes upper bounds when phrases of $Y_S$ are encoded using entropy coder while previous one use trivial encoding of $Y_S$, which assigns to each letter $\log |Y_S|$ bits.
+We now prove Theorem~\ref{thm:main_estimation} and Theorem~\ref{thm:mean_entropy}.
+We make a connection between the entropy of the parsing of a string $S$, i.e.\ $|Y_S|H_0(Y_S)$, and the $k$-order empirical entropy $|S|H_k(S)$ of $S$; this can be seen as a refinement and strengthening of results that relate $|Y_S|\log|Y_S|$ to $H_k(S)$~\cite[Lem.~2.3]{KosarajuManzini99}.
+To compare the two results, our result establishes upper bounds when phrases of $Y_S$ are encoded using an entropy coder while previous ones apply to the trivial encoding of $Y_S$, which assigns to each letter $\log |Y_S|$ bits.

-Theorem~\ref{thm:main_estimation} yields that entropy of any parsing is bounded by $H_k$ plus some additional summands, which depend on the size of the parsing end entropy of lengths of the parsing.
-In particular, it eliminates the main drawback of previous results~\cite[Lemma~2.3]{KosarajuManzini99}, which also had a dependency on the frequency of the most frequent phrase.